In this section

 Prenatal diagnosis of congenital heart disease

+The prenatal (before birth) diagnosis of most congenital heart diseases (CHD) may be suspected during a routine ultrasound.
 An ultrasound during pregnancy may indicate some types of congenital heart disease.
 If your obstetrician sees something on routine ultrasound that looks unusual, he or she may refer you to a maternal-fetal medicine specialist (a doctor who specializes in high-risk pregnancies).
 This doctor will likely perform more tests to determine if your baby has a heart disorder and evaluate for any associated birth defects.

 You may also need to see a pediatric cardiologist.
 This doctor will do another type of ultrasound called a fetal echocardiogram.
 It looks specifically at the heart and its chambers, valves and vessels.
 With this type of ultrasound, a pediatric cardiologist can rule out or definitively diagnose CHD.
 If your baby is positioned in a way that makes it difficult to see all areas of the heart, you may be asked to have more than one echocardiogram to confirm the diagnosis or just to get a better look at another area of the heart that was not viewed well on the initial exam.